ZacharyTinker/Quizzing-Rule-Book-GLD/rule_book/02_roles_and_responsibilities.md

 On a Quote or Finish type question, once the quizzer has quoted to the end of the required verse or verses, if the answer is not yet word-perfect, the quizmaster will say, "Again."
 This will occur as often as needed until the quizzer's answer is word-perfect or the answering period expires.
 The quizmaster is not allowed to say "Again" until the quizzer has come to the end of the verse, each time through, as this would give the quizzer information about where their mistake was made.

+>##### Correct Yourself
+> If a quizzer attempting to complete a verse makes a single error and has indicated completion, the quizmaster will prompt with "correct yourself" to allow the quizzer to identify and correct their error.
+If two or more errors occur, the quizmaster will prompt "again" instead.

 ##### Quote is Complete

 On a Situation type question, when the quizzer has completed the quotation, the quizmaster will tell the quizzer that the quote is finished.
 For example: "Quote is complete" or "That is the quote."